 Ability to Keep Residents Mobile

-In Booker Rest Home Annex, 21.78% Percentage of Residents
+In Booker Rest Home Annex, 19.9% of Residents

-This tells you the percentage of patients that were able to retain mobility over time.
-Preserving mobility is usually a great sign for residents' well-being.
+This is the percent of residents that maintained mobility over time.
+Optimizing mobility is usually a good sign for residents' well-being.

 Hospitalizations